camroybal/greywrite/content/thoughts/Managing notes with git.md

 Quartz 4 comes with built in functionality to sync files to established git repository via `npx quartz sync`.
 This certainly populates my `/content` directory in my github repo, but the commits are non-verbose.
 I supposed this could be changed after the fact by amending the commit, but this would be an extra step instead of multiple simple notated commits.

 I have not currently reviewed the code for the sync functionality.
-For now I will simply use commits.
+I suppose for now, I will simply use commits.
 My `git remote upstream` is still connected to the original quartz repo to attempt capture of core framework updates.
 If update logic for the platform is contained with `npx quartz sync` then I will simply occasionally do the suggest npx sync and keep notation separate within individual commits.